TakuTsuzuki/MuSCs_classifier/README.md

-# MuSCs Classifier: Image Analysis Project Supplement
+# MuSCs Classifier: Image Analysis Code Supplement

 This repository provides the data, analysis code, and visualization notebooks used in the study: [ Early and non-destructive prediction of the differentiation efficiency of human induced pluripotent stem cells using imaging and machine learning ].